 The more ladies you have in your bridal party, the more ladies who will have opinions on the style or fit of the bridesmaid dresses, which could become quite the headache, warns Samantha Gieseke, owner of Plan Our Day Houston.
 You’ll then have to ensure the bridesmaid dresses are all ordered and paid for in time, she adds.
 “Depending on the dress or designer, this needs to be done 6-8 months from your wedding day.”

 3. The Hassle of Trying to Coordinate Everyone’s Schedules

-Having a large bridal part can often feel like herding cats, says Erica Taylor, co-founder of NYC-based event design and planning company Tinsel & Twine.
+Having a large bridal party can often feel like herding cats, says Erica Taylor, co-founder of NYC-based event design and planning company Tinsel & Twine.
 “Even just coordinating schedules for bridal showers, brunches and bachelorette trips can become a big task.”
 Ouch!
-Our heads hurt just thinking about it...
+Our heads hurt just thinking about it.